“Should I Go On a Second Date?”

 Physical attraction and chemistry are what differentiate a romantic relationship from a friendship.
 If you felt attracted to your date and are excited about the thought of kissing them, it’s a good sign.
 You might have already kissed on the first date or taken things further.
 If so, you’ll have more insight into the physical chemistry between you, and that’s a helpful factor to take into account when deciding if you want to go on a second date.

 Now, if you didn’t kiss or there wasn’t any physical contact, just think about whether or not the concept of kissing them is exciting.
 If not, it might indicate that there isn’t enough chemistry between you to warrant a second date.
 In general, physical chemistry is either there or it isn’t.
-It can grow over time, but it usually needs at least some initial spark to get going.
+It can grow over time, but it usually needs at least an initial spark to get going.
 So if you’re not feeling it at all on the first date, chances are it’s not going to develop later on.

 4. Were your interactions respectful?